Plant Health Undergraduate Summer Studentships 2019

 - Facilitate training of undergraduates in research practice.

-- Encourage research proposals in eight areas relevant to Defra’s plant health priorities.
+- Encourage research proposals in seven areas relevant to Defra’s plant health priorities.

 - Generate research outcomes relevant to Defra's priorities.